sushil-goodservice/testSuiteWithNightwatch/README.md

  It will install and save all the dependencies in local system.
  5. Then run: selenium-standalone start
  This commond will start the selenium server in your local mechine.
+ 6. Then to run any testcases using nightwatch, just need to use this commond: nightwatch -t folder-name/file-name.js or nightwatch -t file-name.js or nightwatch -test file-name.js

+  - To run test cases wise or tag wise or section wise you need to mention the tag name or section name.
+  - Please go through the nightwatch documentation website to more about the project.